MrCoolAndroid/Xbox-Rich-Presence-Discord/README.md

 ![logo](https://github.com/MrCoolAndroid/Xbox-Rich-Presence-Discord/raw/main/Example.png)

 ## Installation
-Download latest release and extract it
+Download latest release and install it following instructions on the setup

 Go to [OpenXBL](https://xbl.io) and login with your Xbox Live account and you will get an API key, save it on a .txt file

-*This is a temporal step: Create a folder on C:\ named "temp"*

 Open the app and insert your Gamertag and API key